MicrosoftDocs/fabric-docs/docs/data-engineering/monitor-spark-job-definitions.md

 ---
 title: Monitor Spark job definition
-description: This article provides you instructions on how to monitor Spark job definition in Fabric.
+description: This article provides you instructions on how to monitor Spark job definition in Microsoft Fabric.
 author: jejiang
 ms.author: jejiang
 ms.topic: overview